dropbox/dependency-guard/README.md

     allowRule = {dependencyName: String ->
         return true // Defaults to true
     }
-    // Modify a dependency name out dependencies from the baseline file, or return null to remove it baselineMap = { dependencyName: String ->
+    // Modify a dependency name or remove it (by returning null) from the baseline file baselineMap = { dependencyName: String ->
       return dependencyName // Defaults to return itself }